-Fear of EngulfmentBy Dr. Margaret Paul
+Fear of Engulfment: Of Being Controlled and Losing YourselfBy Dr. Margaret Paul

 December 31, 2006

 Is not being controlled more important to you than loving yourself and others?
 Do you find yourself resisting even when it's something you want to do?
-In this article, learn how to heal the trap of resistance.

 Roger, 33, is a successful engineer.
 Married with one child, Roger called me because his marriage was falling apart.
 His wife, Laura, had recently told him that the marriage was over unless they got some help.
 She told him she just couldn't take it any more.